OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/network-watcher/network-watcher-connectivity-rest.md

 ## <a name="check-website-latency"></a>Verificar a latência de site

-O exemplo a seguir verifica a conectividade com um site.
+Olá exemplo verifica Olá conectividade tooa site a seguir.

 ### <a name="example"></a>Exemplo